 For full compliance with the Occupational Safety and Health Administration (OSHA) standard governing confined spaces, 29 CFR 1910.146, it is necessary to rely upon the expertise of safety and health professionals such as industrial hygienists.
-MSA, with nearly 100 years of industrial safety experience, can assist in this effort by providing equipment, training and services suited for the special conditions found within confined spaces.
+MSA, with over 100 years of mining and industrial safety experience, can assist in this effort by providing equipment, training and services suited for the special conditions found within confined spaces.
 For more complete information, refer to the following publications:

-- Permit-Required Confined Spaces, Final Rule; OSHA, 29 CFR Part 1910.146; Federal Register, 63:66018-66036 (1998-Amended) - A Guide to Safety in Confined Spaces, (NIOSH Publication Number 87-113), July 1987 - Working in Confined Spaces, (NIOSH Publication Number 80-106), December 1979 - Assistance in Preventing Occupational Fatalities in Confined Spaces: NIOSH Alert,NIOSH Publication Number 86-110), January 1986 - Standard Practice for Confined Area Entry, ASTM D4276-02 (2007)
+- Permit-Required Confined Spaces, Final Rule; OSHA, 29 CFR Part 1910.146; Federal Register, 63:66018-66036 (1998-Amended) - Confined Spaces in Construction OSHA, 29 CFR 1926.12, Subpart AA (Released May 4, 2015, Effective August 3, 2015) - Confined and Enclosed Spaces and Other Dangerous Atmospheres in Shipyard Employment, 29 CFR 1915, Subpart B - 1994 (Amended) - A Guide to Safety in Confined Spaces, (NIOSH Publication Number 87-113), July 1987 - Working in Confined Spaces, (NIOSH Publication Number 80-106), December 1979 - Assistance in Preventing Occupational Fatalities in Confined Spaces: NIOSH Alert, (NIOSH Publication Number 86-110), January 1986 - Standard Practice for Confined Area Entry, ASTM D4276-02 (2007)